solana-mobile/solana-mobile-doc-site/docs/marketing/faq.md

   <FAQSection title="How can I engage with Seeker users?">

-    Users that preordered Chapter 2 received a Chapter 2 Preorder Token NFT.
-Ecosystem teams are entirely free to decide if (and if so, how) they wish to interact with the holders of these non-transferable tokens.
+    Ecosystem teams are entirely free to decide if (and if so, how) they wish to interact with Seeker users.

     For more information, view the [Engaging with Seeker Users](/marketing/engaging-seeker-users) documentation.